maximilianhurl/google-geocoding-cli/README.md

 ## Google Geocoding CLI

 Takes a CSV containing location data and will carry out geocoding or reverse geocoding using the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/).
+Supports Python 3 and 2.